METATARSAL BONES ANATOMY

 SECOND METATARSAL BONE

 The second metatarsal bone is the longest of the metatarsal bones.
-It is firmly anchored between the cuneiform bones, contributing to the stability of the foot.
+It is firmly anchored between the cuneiform bones, contributing to the stability of your foot.

 Base